Generalized multifractality at spin quantum Hall transition: Acknowledgments

 \section{Acknowledgments}

 We thank S. Bera, F. Evers, and D. Hernang\'omez-P\'erez for collaboration on related projects and for useful discussions.
 We also acknowledge useful discussions with I. Burmistrov.
+Further, we thank F. Evers and M. Foster as well as S. Bera, I. Burmistrov, H. Obuse, T. Ohtsuki, and K. Slevin for insightful comments on the manuscript.
 JFK acknowledges funding by Graduate Funding from the German States awarded by KHYS.